 The May 12, 2024 cruise on the Anthem of the Seas departs from Southampton (London), England.
-On this 7 Night Norwegian Fjords (Southampton Roundtrip) sailing, the ship will visit a total of 5 different cruise port destinations, including its departure port.
+On this 7 Night Norwegian Fjords (Southampton Roundtrip) sailing, the ship will visit a total of 5 cruise port destinations, including its departure port.
 The Anthem of the Seas sets sail on Sunday, May 12th and returns on Sunday, May 19th.

 Use the buttons below to toggle between cabin types.